 I smiled at the page and thanked her once again before walking out.
 I never realized that a math class at a community college could teach me so much about myself.
 As we get older, our fears become bigger than the Boogie Man or broccoli.
 They seem to be more paralyzing.
 Rather than keep us from sleeping without a night light, they keep us from reaching our potential.
 If you want to be successful, you need to obtain a successful mindset.
 Would you try something if you knew you would fail?
 Of course not.
 But if you knew that with hard work and dedication you could pass with flying colors, then you just might give it a try.

-The Bible says that “Death and life are in the power of the tongue,” and this proves to be true.
-Speak life and triumph over your fears and they’ll collapse at your feet.
+The Bible says that “Death and life are in the power of the tongue,” and this proved to be true for me.
+Instead of accepting defeat, I decided to speak life and triumph over my fears.
+Give it a try and watch your fears collapse at your feet.